- Neeley Heilman

 Takeover: Heart of a Champion

 When I gave my middle daughter the name, Neeley, I had no idea it meant "Champion."
-It soon became evident, it was the most approriate name for this fiesty girl.
+It soon became evident; it was the most appropriate name for this feisty girl.
 She is truly a girl who approaches everything in life with her whole heart and today she has put her whole heart into sharing her story.
-You see, I have spent years writing about my children, but now it is time she share her journey with you all, in her own words.
+You see, I have spent years writing about my children, but now it is time she shares her journey with you all, in her own words.

 "I was competitive straight out of the womb.
 The day I came into this world I army crawled across the table while they were cleaning me off and wrapping me up.
 It is safe to say the nurses were quite